Benefits of the Honors Program

-- Many Universities including Missouri State, Drury and the University of Missouri accept part or all of OTC’s Honors courses into their Honors College.
-This means that students can fulfill some of the Honors Program requirements for many Universities while attending OTC.
+- Many universities including Missouri State, Drury and the University of Missouri accept part or all of OTC’s honors courses into their honors colleges.
+This means that students can fulfill some of the honors program requirements for many universities while attending OTC.

-- Classes with students who care about their education and want more out of it.
+- Taking classes with students who care about their education and want more out of it

-- Opportunity to work with other Honors Students through the Honors Student Council and various campus and community volunteering opportunities.
+- Having the opportunity to work with other honors students through the Honors Student Council and various campus and community volunteering opportunities

-- Honors Courses have smaller class sizes (typically less than 15 students)
+- Smaller class sizes (typically less than 16 students)

-- Honors Instructors are selected specifically to teach in their field of expertise.
+- Honors instructors who are selected specifically to teach in their field of expertise.

-- Honors Courses give students a greater opportunity to explore, think creatively, collaborate, investigate and interact with both other Honors Students and Instructors.
+- Greater opportunities to explore, think creatively, collaborate, investigate and interact with both other honors students and instructors.